sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>8002</td>
-      <td>Over account table limit - The file you tried to upload is putting you over your table quota.
+      <td>Over account dataset limit - The file you tried to upload is putting you over your dataset quota.
 You can upgrade your account easily by accessing your account settings page.
-Alternatively, you may be able to delete some unused tables to make room.</td>
+Alternatively, you may be able to delete some unused datasets to make room.</td>
     </tr>
     <tr>
       <td>9999</td>